 The IRS will keep his refund for the back taxes until they are paid.
 Also, just because your divorce decree holds you harmless for the tax liability does not mean that the IRS will not try to collect the taxes from you.
 If you have not already applied for innocent spouse relief (or other relief to...Read more »

-my spouse and i currently live outside of america.. he is NOT a citizen. we got married in august and prior i worked up to july .. i am only 22 and didn't have much income to begin with . i was wondering what you suggest would be the best option for me going about my taxes.. without having to give...
+my spouse and i currently live outside of america.. he is NOT a citizen. we got married in august and prior i worked up to july .. i am only 22 and didn't have much income to begin with . i was wondering what you suggest would be the best option for me going about my taxes.. without having to...
 Read more »

 Because you were married at the end of the year, you will have to use a married filing status - either Married Filing Jointly or Married Filing Separately.
-If you file Separately (understanding he won't file a US return unless he earned income in the US during the year), you will only be taxed on...Read more »
+If you file Separately (understanding he won't file a US return unless he earned income in the US during the year), you will only be taxed...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.